-The current instrumentation indicates minor shallow movement (less than 3 m depth) at creep-like rates.
+The current instrumentation indicates shallow movement (less than 3 m depth) at slow and steady rates (<10 mm/yr).
 No visual indicators of landslide movement are apparent on the slope.
 The SI closest to the highway (SI-7) has not measured movement.